Life and Relationship

 Couples already married can renew their contract every few years, making adjustments when agreeable to both which represent their present relationship needs.
 These contracts will evolve as their needs evolve.
 Many of the exercises presented in this book will aid this process.

 A relationship needs to be kept fresh and alive.
 One way is for the partners to share various types of common activities.
 One basic common activity is bringing up children and everything that encompasses.
-Other possibilities might be attending classes, lectures or cultural events together, playing games, going for walks, working on some business or creative project together, singing, dancing, traveling or even reading together, and of course, expressing love to each other physically.
+Other possibilities might be attending classes, lectures, or cultural events together, playing games, going for walks, working on some business or creative projects together, singing, dancing, traveling, or even reading together, and of course, expressing love to each other physically.